How to make and accept offers on Mintbase

-On the Thing Page, check the Rolling Auction section to see if any tokens are listed via auction (like in the example below).
+On the Token Page, check the Rolling Auction section to see if any tokens are listed via auction (like in the example below).

 Click the See Auctions button to go to the auctions page.

 There are some things going on here, so let's break them down:

 The lowest amount you can input as a bid.
 In the example above it's 0.09 NEAR.

 The current offer that is winning the auction.
 The auction only ends, if the Owner accepts an offer.

 In this table you can visualize the offer history on the specific token.

 If more than 1 token is listed as Rolling Auction, you can navigate between them in this upper tab: